tisimst/ad/doc/linalg.rst

 `LU Decomposition`_ factors a matrix as the product of a lower triangular matrix and an upper triangular matrix, and in this case, a pivot or permutation matrix as well.
-The decomposition can be viewd as the matrix form of `guassian elimination`.
+The decomposition can be viewed as the matrix form of `gaussian elimination`_.
 Computers usually solve square systems of linear equations using the LU decomposition, and it is also a key step when inverting a matrix, or computing the determinant of a matrix.